UM atUM [S04-ep03]: The Race for Rare Metals

 Set against this image is the other one—the old, ugly one—that of our societies saturated with the black, dirty, toxic fossil fuels embodied by the coal mine in *Germinal* or by the gold mine and its rivers of arsenic.
 An outdated image, an image of the past.

-And yet, the reality of the situation compels us—whether we are European, American, Canadian, Australian, Russian, or Chinese—to superimpose these two images in order to grasp the fact that the energy transition comes at a cost, and that we are not the ones paying for it.
+And yet, the reality of the situation requires us—whether we are European, American, Canadian, Australian, Russian, or Chinese—to compare these two images in order to grasp the fact that the energy transition comes at a cost, and that we are not the ones paying for it.

 Because our batteries, solar panels, and wind turbines have one major flaw: they’re energy-hungry.
 Lithium, cobalt, nickel, copper, zinc, and aluminum are their guilty pleasures.
 And according to the Net Zero Emissions by2050 (NZE) scenario, demand for so-called critical minerals is expected to increase by 1.5 to 7 times by 2030.

 And when you think of ore, you think of… mines.
-You can picture it: dirty, ugly, toxic.
-The image of arable land being seized, of hunger, of irreversible ecological damage, of child labor, of war.
+You can picture the dirty, ugly, toxic scene.
+The scene of arable land being seized, of hunger, of irreversible ecological damage, of child labor, of war.

 Using open data, Roberto Interdonato of the Tetis Lab and his team have mapped the current transnational mining network linking investor countries and host countries to highlight distributional injustices and the unequal distribution of the social and environmental costs of resource extraction.

-He published an article titled "Mining Resources: The Uncomfortable Truth of the Energy Transition" in the *Perspective on Global Development* journal.
+He published an article in the *World Development Perspectives* journal titled “Mining Resources: The Uncomfortable Truth of the Energy Transition.”

 See also: